haq47/student-crud/readme.md

 ##Student Crud ny OOP

-ject for OOP.
+Pject for OOP.
 It's a crud system with Database helper methosThis is a learning purpose pro

 #### Features
 - Student Add to Database